About the Harbor Performance Initiative (HPI)

 A Wealth of Resources

-The HPI produces a series of materials and programs designed to help participating organizations connect with each other and to easily reference helpful information.
+The HPI produces a series of materials and programs designed to help participating organizations connect and easily reference helpful information.
 Materials include the following:

 - Issue briefs on key topics included in webinar learning segments, quick calls, and other activities;